Disclosure of climate change-related information in line with TCFD recommendations

 We have been monitoring the CO2 emissions of our portfolio using CO2 emissions intensity per unit as a KPI.

-As a more ambitious reduction target, we aim to reduce CO2 emission intensity by 50% by 2030, from the 2019 level (base year) on a per-unit basis.
+We aim to reduce CO2 emission intensity by 50% by 2030, from the 2019 level (base year) on a per-unit basis.

 For more information on the data on electricity, gas, water, CO2 emissions and waste, see here.